Ari Gameplays

-Abril Abdamari Garza Alonso (born February 28, 1998), better known as Ari Gameplays (stylized AriGameplays), is a Mexican Internet celebrity, streamer, YouTuber, TikToker, glamour model, and cosplayer.
-With 5.4 million, her Twitch channel is the 27th most-followed globally, and the third most-followed female streamer on the platform, as well as the 150th most-followed user on TikTok.
+Abril Abdamari Garza Alonso (born February 28, 1998), better known as Ari Gameplays (stylized AriGameplays), is a Mexican Internet personality, online streamer, YouTuber, model and cosplayer.
+With 6.7 million, her Twitch channel is the 23rd most-followed globally, and the second most-followed female streamer on the platform, as well as the 150th most-followed user on TikTok.
 She is also known as MiPriv creator.

 Early life

-Garza was born in Ciudad Juárez, Chihuahua, but she was raised in Monterrey, Nuevo León.
+Garza was born in Ciudad Juárez, Chihuahua.
 From an early age she became interested in video games, while studying communication sciences at the National Autonomous University of Mexico, from which she dropped out due to her success in social networks.

 Career

 On July 23, 2014, Garza uploaded her first video to YouTube.
 Initially, she uploaded tutorials and content of female interest.
 She subsequently chose to dedicate herself to vlogs and Let's Plays.
 The video games with which she had the most reach on that platform were Minecraft, Grand Theft Auto V, Fortnite, Overwatch and Planet Coaster.
 Later on February 17, 2019, she started her secondary YouTube channel, which is active from time to time.

 In 2016, she started streaming on Twitch, where she managed to position herself as the second most followed female streamer, with around 1.35 million.
 In June 2018 she participated in a Fortnite Battle Royale tournament hosted by El Rubius at Gamergy 2018.
 Between May 18 and 19, 2019 she was invited to the Mexican festival Open.GG.
-In September 2019, she was a luxury guest at The International 2019 Dota 2 tournament in La Paz, Bolivia.
-In September 2020, after suffering a ban on Twitch, she migrates to Facebook Gaming.
-In August 2021, she participated in Tortillaland, a Minecraft content series hosted by AuronPlay.
-On September 10, 2021, she returns to Twitch.